Nom-nom-hub/mono-mind/docs/VISUALIZATION_GUIDE.md

 9. [Best Practices](#best-practices)

 ## Introduction
 This guide explains how to use MonoMind's visualization features to understand your repository's structure and dependencies.

 ## Visualization Types

-MonoMind provides several visualization formats to suit different needs:
+MonoMind provides several visualization formats:

 ### Tree View
 - Hierarchical representation of modules and dependencies
 - Easy to understand nested relationships
-- Good for terminal-based workflows
+- Ideal for terminal workflows

 ### ASCII View
-- Box-style diagram representation
+- Box-style diagram
 - Visual separation of modules
 - Good for simple terminal displays

 ### Horizontal View
-- Linear representation of modules
+- Linear module representation
 - Shows relationships in a flow format
 - Good for understanding data flow

 ### HTML View
 - Interactive web-based visualization
 - Rich formatting and styling
-- Can be shared and viewed in browsers
+- Shareable in browsers
-- Good for presentations and documentation
+- Useful for presentations and documentation

 ## Tree Visualization